AnaG0307/my-recipe-blog-a/README.md

     If registered the site user can access the form to create their own personal recipes, which are stored in the backend.

 - **My Recipes:**
     The page holds all the recipes the registered site user has created as a list.
 From here the recipes can be seen, edited or deleted if wished by the site user.

+- **Admin Site:**
+    Can be accessed by adding /admin on the browser at the end of the site url.
+From there the admin user have access to all the users details and their personal recipes, can create content for the site, regulate comments by approving or dismissing them.
+The information on the site can also be filtered for easy search, among other options.
+    To access the admin site the username is "Ana" and the password "myrecipebook".

 #### Future Features